10 Oven Alternatives That Save Space & Work Even Better

 You can cook up a variety of meals that you would typically make in an oven.
 It is especially great for grilling meat, vegetables, and even burger patties.
 You will simply need to plug the electric grill into an electric outlet inside your house, and then you are good to go.

 With the very low price, you will also have to sacrifice some things if you get the indoor electric grill.
-If you haven't guessed yet, you can't bake anything with this electric grill.
+If you haven't guessed yet, you can't bake anything with these tiny types of grills.

 Therefore, most of the desserts you could make in an oven won’t be suitable for this appliance.
 Dishes that have some sauce can be cooked with this grill, but anything that has a lot of liquid falls out of the question.